Horse Riding In Mongolia: The Heart Of Horse Culture.

 Staying in a ger on our horse trek Mongolia.

 Whilst looking to the other side of the road, I admired the hundreds of horses, goats and Gers we passed.
-And the mountains that seemed to unfold forever!
+The mountains that seemed to unfold forever!

-The Przewalski horse, for which the park is famous for, are renowned as being the only surviving species of wild horse that remains; officially the last truly wild horses on the planet.
+The Przewalski horse, for which the park is famous for, are renowned as being the only surviving species of wild horse that remains.
+They are officially the last truly wild horses on the planet.
 It was surreal to be there and see them in the wild.

 Staying in a ger on our horse trek Mongolia.